Heating in deepest winter

 - The potting shed double with its own loo & basin, accessed through the main barn

-- The upstairs sitting room has two sofa beds with their own ‘bedpacks’ and two travel cots are available.
+- There are two travel cots are available.
 BYO bedding can sometimes be arranged for children on additional camp beds.

 - The huge (30m x 13m) aisled main barn – to give you an idea of size, it can seat 300 guests at tables, but instead it has lots of furniture for living Tudor style!
 16 ‘bedspaces’ - joiner-made oak beds with very comfortable mattresses - open plan but there is a curtain that can visually divide one end from another:

 - Six heavy but movable singles

 - Once the barn is full, there are three additional spacious farmhouse bed & breakfast bedrooms to sleep 6+ in the Hall

 - Or 100m+ further down the farm track the Old Brooder bunkhouse sleeps 20 guests

 - A large well-equipped kitchen with modern facilities and big kitchen table (seats 14++) and high chairs,